On the uniqueness of elliptic K3 surfaces with maximal singular fibre: The configurations in odd characteristic

 Assume on the contrary that there is another additive fibre.
 Then we can apply a quadratic twist that ramifies exactly at that fibre and at $I^*_{14}$.
-The twisted surface has conductor of degree $5$ while being separable, so by Thm.~\ref{Thm:P-S} it is rational.
+The twisted surface has conductor of degree $5$ while being separable, so by Theorem~\ref{Thm:P-S} it is rational.
 However, the $j$-invariant still has a pole of order $14$, contradiction.

-\begin{Lemma} Let $S$ be an elliptic $K3$-surface in characteristic $p\ge 0$ with a fibre $I_{19}$.
+\begin{Lemma} Let $S$ be an elliptic $K3$-surface in characteristic $p\ge 0$ with a fibre of type $I_{19}$.
 If $p\neq 2,19$ the configuration of $S$ is [19,1,1,1,1,1]. \end{Lemma}

 \emph{Proof:} The proof is similar to that of Lemma \ref{Lem:14-3}.
-The degree of the conductor of $S$ can only be $6$ by Thm.~\ref{Thm:P-S}.
-If there was an additive fibre, we would apply a quadratic twist that ramifies exactly at this additive fibre and $I_{19}$.
-The conductor of the resulting surface has degree $7$.
-By Thm.~\ref{Thm:P-S}, the twisted surface is rational or $K3$.
+The degree of the conductor of $S$ can only be $6$ by Theorem~\ref{Thm:P-S}.
+If there were an additive fibre, we could apply a quadratic twist that ramifies exactly at this additive fibre and $I_{19}$.
+The conductor of the resulting surface would have degree $7$.
+By Theorem~\ref{Thm:P-S}, the twisted surface is rational or $K3$.
 But this is impossible with a fibre of type $I_{19}^*$.

-\begin{Lemma} An elliptic $K3$ surface in characteristic $19$ with a fibre $I_{19}$ is necessarily inseparable and its configuration must be $[I_{19},II,III]$.
+\begin{Lemma} An elliptic $K3$ surface in characteristic $19$ with a fibre of type $I_{19}$ is necessarily inseparable and its configuration must be $[I_{19},II,III]$.
 Moreover, the surface is unique.
-If we place the fibres $I_{19}$, $II$ and $III$ at $\infty$, $0$ and $1$, its equation is
+If we place the fibres of type $I_{19}$, $II$ and $III$ at $\infty$, $0$ and $1$, its equation is

 \end{Lemma}